moclojer/moclojer.com/content/about/careers.md

 ## Don't wait for the chance!

 We like to work with people with professional ambitions.
-If you believe that cljazz is a company that will help you grow professionally, let's go together.
+If you believe that moclojer is a company that will help you grow professionally, let's go together.

 **Steps regardless of your area of expertise:**